The Partial Secret Untold History

 A Day at the Library

 As we, in real life, constantly float between the digital and analog you end up with this skit.
 It’s a very Jerry idea—take new technology like 3-D printers and warp it ever so slightly and it just gets weirder and funnier.
-Tim, Dawn and Windy had already performed this piece for the
+Tim, Dawn and Windy had already performed this piece for the Fearless Comedy’s 2013 Big Fun Radio Funtime!
+Christmas show and David added his own twist on the guy who butted in line.
+(Here’s that piece.)

-This idea – of people lining up to use the library's 3-D printer – came from notes in marker on the back of a small paper plate, which I'd written on one morning after a meeting of volunteers at the community radio station where I host Sound Affects: A Radio Playground.
+(This idea – of people lining up to use the library's 3-D printer – came from notes in marker on the back of a small paper plate, which I'd written on one morning after a meeting of volunteers at the community radio station where I host Sound Affects: A Radio Playground.
 Somebody had said something, and my mind jumped to this funny scene, and so I had to write it down and not forget it.
 There are two other stupid ideas still on that paper plate which I haven't figured out how to use yet.
 One has to do with The National Patch Bay – a great phrase and an evocative image that has a joke hiding in it somewhere.
 I like looking back at the piles and files of little notepad sheets with ideas on them, and finding some that were the origins of scenes in these Mark Time Radio Shows. – Jerry.)

 THE END

 The Mark Time Radio Show had quite a run.
-I have to thank Jerry and Kris again and again and I’ll leave to Jerry to thank all the Con people and
+I have to thank Jerry and Kris again and again and I’ll leave to Jerry to thank all the Con people and Geek Partnership Society people who should be thanked.

-Okay, Brian – I'll thank Tim Wick and Windy Bowlsby for being just the perfect people to make an outstanding repertory cast.
+(Okay, Brian – I'll thank Tim Wick and Windy Bowlsby for being just the perfect people to make an outstanding repertory cast.
 And I'll thank Bahb and Skaht and Tony from the Convergence Main Stage crew who were always there to support whatever misunderstood ambition we brought to them.
 I'll thank all the Mark Time Award and Ogle Award winners who came to the conventions to accept an award, and got unwittingly sucked into our little whirlwind of audio activity.
 Many of them embraced it and actually hosted a Mark Time party room in 2013, adding a whole new level of fun.
 And I'll thank the 600 or so people who came to the Grand Ball Room at Convergence – probably just to get a good seat for the Opening Ceremonies after our show – every year and laughed and applauded.
 And special thanks to the 5 or 6 people who actually bought Mark Time Radio Show CDs when they were offered. – Jerry)

-Cyber Bob and Digital Nymph.
+I’ll just leave you with this final memory of the final show: Less than an hour before the show was to go on there still was no real good last line to Cyber Bob and Digital Nymph.
 Nothing was wrapping it up quite right.
 David Ossman suggested that just he and I find a corner somewhere and run his Cyber Bob lines.
 He wanted to get them just right.
 Here was a Firesign guy, an actor and a writer I greatly admire, a guy who’d worked with everybody from Jason Robards to John Goodman, a guy who’d written lines like “we’re all bozos on this bus” that were then scribbled on the restroom walls of my junior high, a guy who introduced me to the ear jazz of Lord Buckley, just a good guy—and after all these years and all these performances, he still wanted to get the lines just right.
 So, we wandered back into the maze behind the Double Tree Hotel ballroom and finally found a table and a couple bent chairs around the corner from the freight elevator and went over every line of the script.
 When we got to the end I was reading the Digital Nymph’s lines and I just said, “You want to jump off the cliff?” and David said, “That’s it.
 You got it.
 That’s the last line.
 That’s what she says.”
 “You want to jump off the cliff?”
 That is the last line.
 It’s the last line of a good script and last line of a creative life.
 You should always want to jump off a cliff.
 It’s the only way to go.

 Thanks David.